 You’ve likely heard time and time again just how “visual” of a world we live in.
 And it’s true!
 But what they don’t tell you is that because of this, our standards for visuals today are extremely high.
 The average American sees more than 5,000 ads in a single day- a majority of those using imagery!
 Because of this, it is more important than ever to not only have images but to make sure they are consistent with your brand.

-Lisa, of The Cup and Saucer, knew she wanted to bring her business in a new direction.
+Lisa owned a catering company and knew she wanted to elevate her business and brand.
 She was transitioning from an event catering focus to providing fresh and freezer take-home meals.

 For our first session, we took photos using an iPhone and edited them using the Lightroom app.
 We consulted on best practices when DIYing social media photography.
 We started by pulling props such as plates, silverware, linens, and garnishes that complimented the food.

 While shooting, we made sure to leave negative space to allow the eye to rest, as well as to display side items and props as well.
 After consulting how to style the food and compose and take images, we helped edit the photos using a custom preset, all while making sure to stay consistent with the brand.

 When creating, or selecting a preset, it is important to consider your brand’s personality and the purpose of the preset for your photos.
 Because of this, we created a preset that improved the texture and coloring of the food so that the images were appetizing and highlighted the balanced comfort of the food.
 Some of our recommendations for photo editing resources can be found in this blog post.

 Even with the iPhone photos, shortly after posting images from the shoot, they saw an increase in followers and activity on their social media, which in turn increased the demand for to-go meals.